ersingenel/machinelearning-dotnetcore/README.md

-# machinelearning-netcore
-A Simple ML.Net example on .Net Core

 ﻿# ML.Net on .NET Core

 This repository contains a simple ML.NET console application on .NET Core that predicts Dublin residential property price for a specific date based on historical data.